Hamilton game cancelled, 25 July 1981 (2.5mb)

-In the tour opener at Gisborne, anti-tour protestors had managed to break through a perimeter fence but were prevented from occupying the field and disrupting the match.
+In the tour opener at Gisborne, anti-tour protesters had managed to break through a perimeter fence but were prevented from occupying the field and disrupting the match.

 Three days later, Rugby Park in Hamilton was packed as the Ranfurly Shield holders prepared to take on the Springboks.
 A total of 535 police officers were present in the city.
 With disrupting matches seen as a cornerstone of any protest action, the Waikato Rugby Union had taken extra precautions to prevent a possible pitch invasion.

-The protest planners had also been busy buying tickets for the game – over 200 were purchased – to ensure protestors could make their presence known from within the ground.
-As it was a weekend game, it was possible to get more people to the planned protest action, and around 5000 gathered at Garden Place to march on Rugby Park.
-Plans were in place to tear down perimeter fencing and flood the pitch with protestors.
-This was achieved shortly before kick-off and approximately 350 protestors invaded the pitch, as one protestor remembers.
+The protest planners had also been busy, buying more than 200 tickets for the game to ensure that protesters could make their presence known from within the ground.
+As it was a Saturday, more people were able to protest, and around 5000 gathered at Garden Place to march on Rugby Park.
+Plans had been made to tear down perimeter fencing and flood the pitch with protesters.
+Shortly before kick-off about 350 protesters invaded the pitch, as one of them remembers.